tiongjjyi/tp/docs/UserGuide.md

 title: User Guide
 ---

 CodeSphere is a **desktop contact management app, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-It is an app targeted at connecting Year 1 Computer Science students in the NUS School of Computing.
+It is an app targeted at helping Teaching Assistants (TAs) of the NUS School of Computing manage the administration of their students better.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always"></div>